Birkarls: Decline and end

 Birkarls remained useful to the king as long as the state's hold on the north was weak.
 After the disintegration of the Union of Kalmar in the early 16th century, the situation in the north became more important.
 A major setback for birkals took place in 1553, when King Gustav Vasa terminated their right to tax the Sami people.
 Unable to continue their former lives, many birkarls became local tax authorities (lapinvouti in Finnish).

-The Birkarls' trade monopoly did not last much longer and was in the line of fire from 1570s.
+The Birkarls' trade monopoly did not last much longer and was in decline from the 1570s.
 The state wanted to concentrate trade into towns that were easier to control, making the need for birkarls obsolete.
 Having no official status, birkarl organizations had little means of fighting back, and they silently eroded away in the 17th century after administrative changes initiated by king Charles IX.
 Tornio, Luleå and Piteå all received their town charters in 1621 marking an official end to birkarls.